-• Including "Green Lease" provisions in our agreements.
+• Including "Green Lease" Provisions in Our Agreements.
 JRE has increasingly entered into Green Leases.
-While, as of March 31, 2022, floor area percentage for buildings leased under a green lease agreement that contains a cost recovery clause was 58.4%, such percentage had increased by 11.2% to 69.6% as of March 31, 2023.
+While, as of March 31, 2022, floor area percentage for buildings leased under a Green Lease agreement that contains a cost recovery clause was 58.4%, such percentage had increased by 11.2% to 69.6% as of March 31, 2023.
 (The figures for Green Leases include properties disposed during each fiscal year based on the SASB standards).

-- · Sustainability program for tenants.
+- o Sustainability Program for Tenants.
 We conduct periodic satisfaction surveys to solicit feedback from tenants to maintain a high level of tenant satisfaction and use such feedback to improve our buildings' sustainability.
 Our survey on tenant satisfaction covered 26.4% of our properties calculated based on the number of buildings as of May 2021, 56.2% as of May 2022, more than double the previous percentage, and 56.0% as of May 2023.
 We believe that this improvement is thanks to advances in the understanding of property managers as a result of our ongoing engagement efforts, such as ESG seminars for property managers. - Employee Health and Well-being at the Asset Manager.
 As described above, we conduct annual anonymous surveys of all employees on a wide range of topics, including the work environment, benefits and educational support.
 During the fiscal period ended on March 31, 2023, we conducted the latest survey and achieved a score of 4.2 (on a 5-point scale) for the employee satisfaction level, almost the same level as the previous score of 4.4, with a 100% response rate. - International Initiatives and External Evaluations - · PRI Assessment.
 The Asset Manager is a PRI (Principles for Responsible Investment) signatory, which is required to report annually on the status of its ESG integration practices for evaluation, and received "4 Stars" in the "Investment and Stewardship Policy" module and the highest rating "5 Stars" in the "Real Estate" module in 2021. - o MSCI Japan ESG Select Leaders Index.
 The MSCI Japan ESG Select Leaders Index is an index to represent companies with high ESG performance selected based on the data from the MSCI Japan IMI Index.
-JRE was selected as a constituent of the MSCI Japan ESG Select Leaders Index as of June 1, 2022.
-In addition, in 2023, JRE received a rating of "A" in the MSCI ESG Ratings assessment where companies are rated on a seven-tier scale ranging from "AAA" (highest) to "CCC" (lowest) according to their exposure to industry-specific ESG risks and their ability to manage those ESG risks. - · GRESB Real Estate Rating.
+JRE was selected as a constituent of the MSCI Japan ESG Select Leaders Index as of June 1, 2022. - · GRESB Real Estate Rating.
 GRESB was founded in 2009 by a group of major European pension funds who played leading roles in launching PRI.
-In the 2022 GRESB Real Estate Assessment, JRE received for the fifth consecutive year "5 Stars," which is the highest GRESB rating (out of "5 Stars"), and also received for the seventh consecutive year "Green Star" based on its excellent ESG management system and performance record. - Carbon Disclosure Project ("CDP") score.
+In the 2023 GRESB Real Estate Assessment, JRE received for the sixth consecutive year "5 Stars," which is the highest GRESB rating (out of "5 Stars"), and also received for the eighth consecutive year "Green Star" based on its excellent ESG management system and performance record. - · Carbon Disclosure Project ("CDP") score.
 Since 2003, CDP has sent questionnaires every year to major companies to assess corporate actions on climate change.
-JRE received the "A-" designation and was recognized at the highest Leadership Level in the 2021 CDP Climate Change Program.
-By way of update, after the end of fiscal year ended September 30, 2022, JRE has received the highest score of "A" securing a place on its annual "A List" for the first time. - ...and compared to previous periods?
+JRE has participated in CDP Climate Change Program since 2018.
+In the 2022 assessment, JRE has received the highest score of "A" securing a place on its annual "A List" for the first time. - ...and compared to previous periods?